LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/some-java-practice.rst.txt

 to use a shortened version of the class name.
 In this example, we are going to use the class ``java.util.Scanner``, but we can refer to it as just ``Scanner``.
-We could use the ``java.util.Scanner`` class without any problem and without any import statement, provided that we always referred to it by its full name.
+We could use the ``java.util.Scanner`` class without any problem and without any import statement, provided that we always refer to it by its full name.

-In Java, you can use any class that is available WITHOUT having to import the class, but you must adhere to two very important conditions:
+This idea bears repeating.
+In Java, you can use any available class WITHOUT having to import it, but you must use the full name of the class.
+"Available" classes include:

 #.
-The ``javac`` and ``java`` commands must know that the class exists.
+All the classes you define in the ``.java`` and ``.class`` files in your
+   current working directory.
 #.
-You must use the full name of the class.
+All the classes that get shipped with the software.

 .. admonition:: Try It